Neck pain can affect your sleep, concentration, work and simple daily movements such as driving, turning your head or looking over your shoulder.

-At Morningside Chiropractic, our highly experienced chiropractors help people across Edinburgh get lasting relief from neck pain — using evidence-based care, tailored treatment plans, and the latest clinical guidelines, including NICE and Royal College of Chiropractors’ Acute Neck Pain Quality Standard.
+At Morningside Chiropractic, our experienced team of five chiropractors helps people across Edinburgh get relief from neck pain using evidence-based care, clear diagnosis and tailored treatment plans.

-1. NICE Clinical Knowledge Summaries estimate that up to 70% of people will experience neck pain at some point in their lives, with rates peaking in middle age and slightly higher in women.
+NICE Clinical Knowledge Summaries estimate that up to 70% of people will experience neck pain at some point in their lives, with rates peaking in middle age.
+Global research also shows neck pain is one of the most common musculoskeletal conditions worldwide.

-The good news is that for most people, neck pain is not due to anything serious, and responds well to a combination of advice, movement, exercise and manual therapy*.
-Neck pain and lower back pain can often occur together, particularly when posture, desk work or spinal movement patterns are contributing factors — learn more about our back pain treatment in Edinburgh.
+Neck and lower back pain often occur together, particularly when posture, desk work or prolonged sitting are contributing factors.
+Learn more about our back pain and sciatica treatment in Edinburgh.

 Why Patients Across Edinburgh Choose Morningside Chiropractic